infinum/eightshift-docs/website/docs/basics/helpers-javascript.md

 [![docs-source](https://img.shields.io/badge/source-eigthshift--frontend--libs-yellow?style=for-the-badge&logo=javascript&labelColor=2a2a2a)](https://github.com/infinum/eightshift-frontend-libs/tree/develop/blocks/init/src/blocks/)

-All JavaScript helper can be imported from this folder `@eightshift/frontend-libs/scripts`, so you don't need to think about the internal folder structure of Eightshift Frontend Libs.
+All JavaScript helpers can be imported from the `@eightshift/frontend-libs/scripts` folder, so you don't need to think about the internal folder structure of Eightshift Frontend Libs.
 If you want multiple functions imported just concatenate them in the import like this:

 ```js
 import {